bossuche9/Codethedream/README.md

  then cd Codethedream-project
 enter npm install , to get all dependencies listed in package.json.

-Hopefully, you should see :
-added 11 packages, and audited 12 packages in 856ms
+Hopefully, you should see something like,but not exactly : added 11 packages, and audited 12 packages in 856ms

 3 packages are looking for funding run `npm fund` for details.

-  now run npm run dev
+  Now run npm run dev

-  and click on the  Local: htttps:{link}
+  and click on the  Local: htttps:{link}.

+  There is a search bar that can be used to find images of the dog on the first page and a dog details page showing the details of the dog like weight and LifeSpan.